dsi-llc/EFDCPlus8.5/README.md

 ``docs`` - Contains documentation for EFDC+

-# Documentation

-Documentation may be found here: https://dsi-llc.github.io/EFDCPlus/build/index.html

 # Installation

-Information on installation may be found in the documentation here: https://dsi-llc.github.io/EFDCPlus/build/started/build.html
+Information on installation may be found in the computer implementation guide: https://efdcplus.readthedocs.io/en/latest/started/build.html

 # License